 Getting the right people and keeping them is hard work — and not for the reason you might imagine, say industry leaders.

 In a city like Melbourne, large corporates like NAB, ANZ, BUPA, Telstra and Medibank are all undergoing transformation programs and generating demand for skills at the same time.
 But the problem isn’t simply a scarcity of skills.
 Pinching each other’s staff won’t actually solve the problem, according to our TLL participants.

 “I challenge some of my peers and colleagues about recruiting from that talent pool,” one participant said.
 “The problem is that none of those companies has reached a future state.
 I just find it mind-boggling that when we are recruiting, we want to transform to be a customer-led organisation, we want to consider new ways of working, and yet our recruiters are targeting every other enterprise that’s trying to transform.
 They haven’t cracked it, so why are we recruiting from them?”

 Instead, said one transformation leader from the health sector, “You need some people who have worked in the future state, in digital businesses, as well as master practitioners from your core.”

 Understanding the future state is an important element in success.
 According to Media Math country manager, Yun Yip, “Understanding the future state is important because it curbs short-sighted decision-making that can lead to challenges down the line.
 Where we see this often is in shifting clients to KPIs that drive true business outcomes.”

-Companies need to change how they incentivize their teams, including how the team is structured, how they think about their budget to prioritize KPIs that will drive loyalty or customer lifetime value.
+Companies need to change how they incentivise their teams, including how the team is structured, how they think about their budget to prioritise KPIs that will drive loyalty or customer lifetime value.